marcusrossel/marcusrossel.github.io/_posts/2020-02-29-kaleidoscope-3.md

         let prototype = try generate(prototype: function.head)
         let entryBlock = LLVMAppendBasicBlockInContext(context, prototype, "entry")

-        // Clears the symbol table so it can be used for *this* function's body. symbolTable.removeAll()

         for (index, name) in function.head.parameters.enumerated() {
             symbolTable[name] = LLVMGetParam(prototype, UInt32(index))
         }

         LLVMPositionBuilderAtEnd(builder, entryBlock)
         LLVMBuildRet(builder, try generate(expression: function.body))

+        // Clears the symbol table so it can be used for *other* functions' bodies. symbolTable.removeAll()
     }
 }
 ```

 First of all, the method has no return value, as all we want to do is add the function to our module.
 And really we can just delegate that task to our `generate(prototype:)` method.
 We can then focus on adding the function's *body* onto that generated declaration.
 So after adding the function prototype (`function.head`) to the module, we append a basic block to it.
 Since we know that the `prototype` has just been declared (otherwise `generate(prototype:)` would have thrown), we know that the appended block is its *entry* block.
 Next we get to work with the symbol table again.
 Remember, the symbol table was just a container that maps between variable names and their values.
 Since the only variables we have in *Kaleidoscope* are function parameters, all of our variables are necessarily local to each function.
-Therefore we need to clear the symbol table before generating any function.
+Therefore we need to clear the symbol table after generating any function, and hence we also expect it to be empty before populating it.

+> *Note:*
+> Clearing the symbol table right *before* populating it and leaving it "messy" until the next function is generated can cause problems.
+It would allow standalone expressions to use variable names defined in the last generated function:
+> ```
+> // Populates the symbol table with `x` and `y`.
+> def my_func(x, y) x + y;
+>
+> // This does not throw an error, because `x` is still in the symbol table.
+> x
+> ```

 Populating the symbol table requires a little bit more thought.
 What we're doing is...
 For each of the function's parameters (`function.head.parameters.enumerated()`), get the `LLVMValueRef` (by calling `LLVMGetParam`) that will be used for that parameter's *argument*.
 Then associate that value with the parameter's name in the symbol table.
 Those `LLVMValueRef`s will be populated for us when calling `LLVMBuildCall`, where we have to provide the actual arguments.
 So basically what we're doing here is associating each parameter name with a *handle* to the argument-to-be.
 The remainder of the generator method is more pleasant again.
 First we move the instruction builder to the newly created `entryBlock`.
 And then, since the only kinds of statements we have in *Kaleidoscope* are expressions, we build a single return statement, that returns whatever value the `function.body` evaluates to.